bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 It is a class for testing implementation of :ref:`batch-module` (Executor).

-Simulator imitates the behavior of the :ref:`Batch_Streaming_Engine` (stateful mode): it sends envelopes to the Executor, allows invoking checkpoint's handlers, gets data from output streams and state.
+The simulator imitates the behavior of the :ref:`Batch_Streaming_Engine` (stateful mode): it sends envelopes to the Executor, allows invoking checkpoint's handlers, gets data from output streams and state.

 To use simulator you need add this dependency to the ``build.sbt``::